te4kata82/quick-astro-charts/README.md

 * Origin (Radix) *(current time and place by default)*:
   * Date
   * Time *(12:00 by default)*
-  * Place *(Latitude and longitude: two float numbers with a dot separated by a comma)*
+  * Place *(latitude and longitude: two float numbers with a dot separated by a comma)*
 * Transit *(current time and place by default)*:
   * Date
   * Time *(12:00 by default)*
-  * Place *(Latitude and longitude: two float numbers with a dot separated by a comma)*
+  * Place *(latitude and longitude: two float numbers with a dot separated by a comma)*
 * Auxiliary *(extra settings)*:
   * Background *(background color for custom two-color mode)*
   * Foreground *(foreground color for custom two-color mode)*